Java

 • payment configuration

-These parts should be selected together so the application never mixes incompatible regional rules.
+These pieces must be selected together so the application never mixes incompatible tax, invoice, and payment rules.

 UML